Butanium/monte-carlo-tree-search-TSP/README.md

-# Travelling on ocaml salesman problem
+# Monte Carlo Tree Search for TSP

-Different heuristic solutions for the TSP written in ocaml.
+In this repo, I made different heuristic solutions for the TSP written in ocaml.
 My main goal is to study the effectiveness of the Monte Carlo Tree Search to solve the TSP.

 ## Available heuristics :